T-Barak0506/Blackjack/README.md

 # Blackjack

-Blackjack project built with HTML, CSS, and vanilla Javascript (OOP).
-My first javascript project :)
+A recreation of the popular casino game, Blackjack, built in HTML, CSS, and vanilla Javascript!